 By Deb Markowitz

-Deb Markowitz is the secretary of Vermont’s Agency of Natural Resources.
+Deb Markowitz is secretary of the Vermont Agency of Natural Resources.